ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 time is already not looking too great, and in practice it is difficult to even get close to that lower bound.
-Secondly, the reference interpreter is currently implemented as what is known as a "tree-walk interpreter", where program execution performed by evaluating individual nodes directly from the program's abstract syntax tree.
+Secondly, the reference interpreter is currently implemented as what is known as a "tree-walk interpreter", where program execution is performed by evaluating individual nodes directly from the program's abstract syntax tree.
 Tree-walk interpreters are really easy to build and debug, but they are sloooooooow to execute, as evaluating a program in a tree-walk interpreter involves a lot of indirect calls that are not friendly to your CPU's instruction cache.
 So if Python is slow and tree-walk interpreters are slow, then one can imagine that a tree-walk interpreter written in Python